imse440/imse440.github.io/syllabus/syllabus.md

 There is one midterm exam, which is scheduled on **Monday, March 28** during the lecture time (11:00 AM - 12:15 PM).

+The exam is pen-and-paper based and will focus on the theoretical concepts and methods that we covered during the lectures using the whiteboard, slides, and Jupyter notebook non-coding notes.
+There will be *no* coding related questions.

 **Formats**

 - Closed book, closed notes.